 Another special case with a -yendo ending is verb ir (to go)

-2. Some verbs with an e > i or e > ie stem change in El Presente swap the -e in the infinitive for an -i, however the ending remain regular:
+2. Most verbs with an e > i or e > ie stem change in El Presente swap the -e in the infinitive for an -i, however the ending remain regular:

 3. Some verbs with an o > ue stem change in El Presente swap the -o of the infinitive for an -u, however the ending remain regular:

 Dormir.
 Durmiendo.To sleep.
 Sleeping.

 Poder.
 Pudiendo.To be able to.
 Being able to.

 4. -ir verbs that undergo a vowel change (e > i) and have an -e immediately before the -ir lose the -e from the stem.